Acadia National Park on My Mind

 Comments are closed.

-virtual race with medals Sign up now for the Acadia to Katahdin Virtual Race to help benefit Friends of Acadia and Millinocket Memorial Library.
+Sign up now for the Acadia to Katahdin Virtual Race to help benefit the nonprofit Friends of Acadia, Millinocket Memorial Library and National Parks Traveler.
 You don't have to finish full course to be a winner!
-Hike, walk or run 50 miles by 6/30 anywhere in the world and virtually climb 26 peaks of Acadia for a digital award.
-Backdate miles to 1/1.
-Earn a medal!
+Hike, walk or run 59 miles by June 30 anywhere in the world and virtually climb 26 peaks of Acadia for a digital award.
+Backdate miles to Jan.
+1. Earn one of the optional medals, magnets or coasters pictured at the top of this page!

 Proud to support Friends of Acadia